Cross-view Semantic Segmentation for Sensing Surroundings: Introduction

-In order to better capture the spatial structure of the surroundings, we explore a new image-based scene understanding task, \textit{Cross-View Semantic Segmentation}.
-Different from the naive semantic segmentation which predicts the labels of each pixels in the input image, cross-view semantic segmentation aims at predicting the top-down-view semantic map from a set of first-view observations (cf. Figure~\ref{fig:cover}).
-The resulting top-down-view semantic map, as a 2.5D spatial representation of the surrounding, naturally outlines the spatial layout of discrete objects and stuff classes such as floor and wall.
-Such a light spatial representation facilitates the machine to understand its surrounding more efficiently and exhaustively.
+To enable machines to capture the spatial structure of the surroundings from 2D images, we explore a new image-based scene understanding task, \textit{Cross-View Semantic Segmentation}.
+Different from the standard semantic segmentation predicting the labels of each pixel in the input image, the cross-view semantic segmentation aims at predicting the top-down-view semantic map from a set of first-view observations (see Fig.~\ref{fig:cover}).
+The resulting top-down-view semantic map, as a 2.5D spatial representation of the surrounding, indicates the spatial layout of the discrete objects such as chair and human, as well as the stuff classes floor and wall.
+Note that although there is a huge literature of 3D methods to reconstruct environments~\cite{dai2017scannet}, our method has its unique advantages.
+For example, robot perception systems based on 3D sensors involve expensive cost not only in sensor setup but also in computational power.
+Instead, the top-down-view map from the cross-view semantic segmentation can facilitate the robot to understand its surroundings in a lightweight and efficient way.
+In many situations such as free space exploration for mobile robots where the height information is not that essential, the 2D top-down-view semantic map would be sufficient to provide spatial information with much less computation cost.

 One challenge in cross-view semantic segmentation is the difficulty of collecting the top-down-view semantic annotations.
-Recently, realistic simulation environments such as House3D \cite{wu2018building}, Matterport3D \cite{Matterport3D,xiazamirhe2018gibsonenv} and CARLA~\cite{Dosovitskiy17} have been proposed for training navigation agents.
-In these environments, cameras can be placed at any location in the simulated scene while the observations in multiple modalities such as RGB images, semantic masks, and depth maps can be extracted.
-Thus, leveraging simulation environments is an alternative way to acquire cross-view annotated data.
-Considering the domain gap between synthetic scenes and real-world scenes, we adapt the model trained in simulation environment for the real-world scenes.
-There is a huge literature of knowledge transfer and domain adaptation techniques in classical semantic segmentation area \cite{tsai2018learning, hoffman2017cycada}.
-Some of them can achieve pretty good performance and can be applied to the cross-view semantic segmentation with just slight modification.
+Recently, simulation environments such as House3D \cite{wu2018building} and CARLA \cite{Dosovitskiy17} have been proposed for training navigation agents.
+In these environments, cameras can be placed at any location in the simulated scene while the observations in multiple modalities can be extracted.
+Thus, we leverage the simulation environments to acquire cross-view annotated data.
+To reduce the domain gap between the synthetic scenes and the real-world scenes, we transfer the models trained in the simulation environment to the real-world scenes through domain adaptation.